 Don’t just churn out content – this will only harm your efforts in the long run by sacrificing quality for quantity.
+Instead, leverage the latest content marketing best practices.
 Your readers want value, and if they can’t find it on your site, they will go elsewhere.
 Your readers don’t owe you anything, and they are not going to waste their time reading subpar material that means nothing to them just because you were more interested in amassing content rather than making the content meaningful and relevant to your readers.

 If you concentrate on providing value by marketing meaningful content, you will find readers that are genuinely interested in what you have to offer, and they will be willing to buy from you.
 What good is it to have loads of pageviews but minimal conversions?
 If your pageview to conversion rate is 1000:1, you will rank lower in Google’s algorithms than if you only had ten page views and two conversions because of the difference in perceived value.
 Spend your time and energy on creating value rather than quantity.

 Cut out unnecessary expenditures by making free distribution sources like social media work for you.
 Spend money on promoting those pieces that do well in your “free” arenas because you already know that people are interested in them.
 It is also important to evaluate where you are promoting your content.
 Pinterest and Instagram engage audiences in a different way than Facebook or Twitter, for example.
 There’s even more differences and idiosyncrasies when you take into account the various verticals of businesses/websites – ecommerce, lead generation, etc. Ask yourself questions like whether Instagram or Snapchat is better for your business.

 Posting images that link back to long articles on Instagram may hurt your efforts because the user on Instagram is probably not interested in reading your article.
 However, they may be interested in your products so a link to the product description page for the image you posted will serve you better on that platform.